gabimoncha/cursor-rules-cli/README.md

 ### 1. cursor-rules.md
 Guidelines for adding and organizing AI rules in your project.

-### 2. project-structure.md
-Overview of your project's structure, organization, and key components.

-### 3. task-list.md
+### 2. task-list.md
 Framework for tracking project progress with markdown task lists.

+### 3. project-structure.md
+Empty template for your project's structure.
+Can be updated by AI after running repomix output default instructions

 ## How Cursor Rules Work